voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--counter"></a>`bareos::director::counter`

-The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the Label Format Dir Pool directive.
+The Counter Resource defines a counter variable that can be accessed by variable expansion used for creating Volume labels with the `Label Format (Dir->Pool)` directive.

 #### Parameters